 - Late Stage – Symptoms include shrill crying, seizures, muscle rigidity or arched back, coma, or no feeding at all.
 Late stage BE can be fatal if treatment is not administered in a timely manner, or is unsuccessful.

 The natural causes of severe jaundice or BE vary depending on the child and his or her overall health.
+After all, it is natural for the body to break down red blood cells and process waste.
 There are, however, also causes that are not natural.
 These factors include healthcare providers failing to recognize jaundice, failing to treat it in a timely manner, or failing to treat it at all.
 As a parent, you place your trust, and your child’s wellbeing, in the hands of healthcare providers.
 While it is difficult to imagine, negligent healthcare is a serious problem.

 If you are concerned about your child’s health, or have recognized the signs of jaundice or BE, contact your child’s doctor immediately.
 If you are not satisfied that he or she has addressed the issue, get a second opinion.
 While your doctor may not be able to prevent conditions like jaundice or BE, he or she has the responsibility to diagnose and treat such conditions in a timely, appropriate manner.